V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/foam-needle-cutter.md

 bowed, and the cutter works best when it is flat (and score cuts require a predictable depth).
 The vacuum pad solves both problems.

-The vacuum pad consists of three sheets of DTFB... two slotted sheets (glued together) with a loose "holes" sheet that serves as the replaceable spoilboard.
+The vacuum pad consists of three sheets of DTFB (Dollar Tree Foam Board): two slotted sheets (glued together) with a loose "holes" sheet that serves as the replaceable spoilboard.
 The 3-layer stack sits on the work surface, with nothing between, and the vacuum pad not only pulls down the foam workpiece but also pulls itself down against the work surface.
-Remove the paper from the top layer; this creates a better seal and saves the needle some work.
+Remove the paper from the top layer;
+this creates a better seal and saves the needle some work.

 The shop-vac noise can be reduced with an inexpensive router speed control to reduce the speed.
 Use full power for a second to suck the work down, then reduce to minimum power.